 - It needs consistent watering once or twice a week, it will grow quite happily.

-Factors to Consider When Choosing Low Light Houseplants
+Factors to Consider When Growing Low light Trees Indoorss

 First, you need to ask yourself what kind of space you have.
 Depending on the size and layout of your home, you may be limited in which type and size of trees you can get.

-For example, if your ceiling isn’t very high, then a tall tree may not be an option.
+For example, if your ceiling isn’t very high, then tall indoor plants that grow in shade won’t be your option.